OpenBB-finance/OpenBB/website/content/sdk/reference/forex/candle.md

 ---
 title: candle
-description: Discover how to implement candle plotting for forex data using the OpenBB platform.
+description: "Discover how to implement candle plotting for forex data using the OpenBB" platform.
 The page includes necessary parameters for creating a candle plot and source code for reference.
 keywords: